nk87526/Member_Enrollment/README.md

 (Optional) Specify the license for your project.
 ```

-Remember to replace `<repository_url>` with the actual URL of your Git repository.

-Once you've created the `README.md` file, add it to the root directory of your project, commit the changes, and push them to your Git repository.
-Your documentation is now complete!

 If you have any more questions or need further assistance, feel free to ask.
 Good luck with your assignment!